slothoth/Fall-From-Heaven/README.md

 To download the mod, git clone or go to the Releases page, and select the highest number, for most recent.
 Put the downloaded folder in your Sid Meier's Civilization VI/Sid Meier's Civilization VI/Mods/ folder.
 One the mod is out of Alpha (probably when art assets for three civilizations are done), I will publish on Steam Workshop.
+## TOP priority:
+Magic system
+Barbarians
+Fix religion
+Armageddon
+World Spells
+Items
 ## Promotion System:
-- [x] promotions based on resource availabilty, ie can only learn Death 1 with access to Death Mana resource.Achieved, but irreversibly as based on promotion. can i unset promo?
+- [x] promotions based on resource availabilty, ie can only learn Death 1 with access to Death Mana resource.Achieved, but irreversibly as based on promotion. can i unset promo? i cannot
-- [ ] Do removal of promotions on losing requirements for mana/nightmare.
-- [ ] UI improvements hiding dummy promos in pips on UnitPanel, should be just a skip line
+- [x] UI improvements hiding dummy promos in pips on UnitPanel, should be just a skip line
+- [ ] clean up UI by doing includes instead of whole file
+- [ ] Low prio: unitFlagManager counts hidden promos, hide em
-- [ ] Lines linking promos where dummy promo is used in promop popup screen
+- [x] Lines linking promos where dummy promo is used in promop popup screen
-- [ ] Mess with sphere promos to get them to look better.
+- [x] Mess with sphere promos to get them to look better.
 Get placeholder Amber icon in for test?
 Also line formatting, aligning title.
 Maybe just replace the promotion icon with unique one?
 - [ ] How are we gonna handle other non-adepts getting channeling I or II.
 Disciple is common enough we should plan for it, others, no clue.

 ## Alignment System: